stevenelson35/stevenelson35.github.io/_posts/2023-12-28-ridgefield-reconnaissance.md

 ![Jellies!]({{ site.url }}assets/media/20231231_104931.jpg)

 In the evening, we met Dentel's at the [Little Pub](http://littlepub.com) in Greenwhich for dinner.
+Some waiters wore black t-shirts with yellow Star Wars lettering *Little Pub* beside a Mandalorian helmet.

 ![Lil Pub]({{ site.url }}assets/media/20231231_105108.jpg)